vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 INTRODUCTION TO THE TANTRĀLOKA

-It is however closely connected with Lingoddhäradikṣā in the previous Ahnika.
+It is however closely connected with Lingoddhāradikṣā in the previous Ahnika.

 Among the ancillary items is included the method of achieving salvation without preceptorial assis- tance by one who returns to the fold after having been led astray (13th Ahnika).